 Shruti: Despite having such a successful career line in the industry why did you opt for teaching profession?

 Sally: When I was working with Conrad, I was asked to train a group of newly hired chefs by my Executive Chef for the pastry department.
 I wanted everyone to be consistent with their work, so regardless of the knowledge they already had in patisserie, I trained them all equally from the very basic.
 That was my first ever teaching experience and I enjoyed it thoroughly.
-Since then I have been thinking of moving into the teaching profession and eventually, ICCA happened.
+Since then I wanted to get into the teaching profession and eventually, ICCA happened.

 Shruti: You have a passion for teaching; if I may ask, what is your style of teaching?